I don’t buy something unless I can figure out at least 2 different ways to use it.

 Tip: This is one way to boost the protein profile in homemade protein smoothies!

-11. Add to Thick Soups and Stews
+11. Add to Thicken Soups and Stews

 12. Sprinkle on Peanut Butter